-Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do and much more.
+Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 If you found this article, it probably is because you’ve heard about Itacaré, Bahia, a city by the coast full of natural beauties!
-After 15 days discovering the place, I’m ready to show you how this is a complete destination, with beaches, waterfall, trails, cocoa eco-farming, and many unique experiences.
+After 15 days of discovering this place, I’m ready to show you how this is a complete destination, with beaches, waterfall, trails, cocoa eco-farming, and many unique experiences.
 See where to stay, how to get there, and what to do in Itacaré during the day, night, rain, or shine.
 Set up your travel itinerary.

 Where is Itacaré